qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

 The other half of the puzzle is the toolbar.
 The idea is that a back button is shown when the `stackView` contains more than one page, otherwise a menu button is shown.
-The logic for this can be seen on the `text` property where the `"\\u..."` strings represents the unicode symbols that we need.
+The logic for this can be seen in the `text` property where the `"\\u..."` strings represents the unicode symbols that we need.

-In the `onClicked` handler, we can see that when there is more than one page on the stack, the stack is poped, i.e. the top page is removed.
+In the `onClicked` handler, we can see that when there is more than one page on the stack, the stack is popped, i.e. the top page is removed.
 If the stack contains only one item, i.e. the home screen, the drawer is opened.

-Below the `ToolBar`, you find a `Label`.
+Below the `ToolBar`, there is a `Label`.
 This element shows the title of each page in the center of the header.

 ```qml
 ApplicationWindow {